tinysheep007/year-in-mood/README.md

 3. [setup mysql](#mysql-table)
 4. [future improvements](#future-plan)

-## Web App without database connected
+## Accessible Web App without database connected
 https://tinysheep007.github.io/year-in-mood/

 Note: The initial page is blank, we have to click on the top title "Year IN Mood" to navigate to front page.

 ## Showcase